 Today Interact begins a series of publications on the history of Compliance.
-It is based on the research carried out to create the Compliance & Risk Management technology solution, which offers the best of technology for the management of integrity programs, along the lines of the main models in the world.
+It is based on the research carried out to create the GRC – Governance, Risk and Compliance solution, which offers the best technology for managing integrity programs.

-This content is part of Interact’s Compliance Handbook, a 130-page material that includes the history, conceptual foundations, Brazilian legislation, the main models in the world and how Suite SA Strategic Adviser meets these recommendations.
+This content is part of Interact’s Compliance Handbook.
+This 130-page material includes the history, conceptual foundations, Brazilian legislation, the leading models in the world, and how Interact Suite SA meets these recommendations.

-In this first publication, we will fly over some events that, reactively, culminated in the emergence of the area.
+In this first publication, we will fly over some events that reactively culminated in the area’s emergence.

 A reactive story.
 So we can summarize the context of Compliance over the years.
-Evidently, this interpretation does not seek to replace the depth of a historian’s work.
+This interpretation does not seek to replace the depth of history work.
 Nor do we want time to be seen as a linear evolution.
-Our purpose is restricted to contextualizing the theme, offering flights over the main events that corroborated the development of the area.
+Our purpose is to contextualize the theme, offering flights over the main events that corroborated the area’s development.

 On the one hand, the history of Compliance shows the growing role of the United States, both economically and geopolitically.
-On the other hand, it underlines the growing search of countries to establish common rules of the game – laws, regulations or foreign trade requirements.
+On the other hand, it underlines the increasing search for countries to establish standard rules of the game – laws, regulations, or foreign trade requirements.
 In these aspects, the spread of Compliance has surfed historically in the well-known globalization process.

 The history of Compliance can be divided into five phases.
-In the first, between the years 1900 and 1950, we approached the germination of the area.
-In the second, between 1960 and 1990, we identified the constitution framework in financial institutions.
+First, between 1900 and 1950, we approached the germination of the area.
+In the second, between 1960 and 1990, we identified the creation of the framework in financial institutions.
 Between 1990 and 2000, the third phase emerged, marked by the fight against money laundering.
-In the following decade, fraud and stricter laws mark the fourth phase.
+In the following decade, fraud and stricter laws highlight the fourth phase.
 The fifth moment corresponds to the present decade, notably known as the golden age of the fight against corruption in Brazil.

 The germination of Compliance (1900-1950)

 Compliance did not even exist in that period.
 At least in the way we know it today.
 At most, it ran through the legal and audit areas, especially in the financial sector.
-In contemporary history, this is also a troubled period, with two Great Wars and transnational economic crises.
-Also at the beginning of the last century, the United States became a kind of breadbasket for Europe, especially for countries in conflict in the First World War (1914-1918).
+This is also a troubled period in contemporary history, with two Great Wars and transnational economic crises.
+Also, at the beginning of the last century, the United States became a breadbasket for Europe, especially for countries in conflict in the First World War (1914-1918).

-The First War ended and the countries tried to reorganize.
-Without the war priority, Europe was forced to resume the production of food and industrialized products as a way to alleviate the socioeconomic problems after the conflicts.
+The First War ended, and the countries tried to reorganize.
+With the war priority, Europe could resume the production of food and industrialized products to alleviate the socioeconomic problems after the conflicts.
 Thus, nations economically closed themselves off to strengthen domestic markets.
-As a consequence, the United States was left with no one to sell its products to.
+Consequently, the United States needed someone to sell its products to.

 In the book Era of Extremes: The Brief Twentieth Century (1914-1991), British historian Eric Hobsbawm (1995, p.
 91) described this period as follows: